Christopher-Bradshaw/legacyhalos/README.rst

 Stellar Mass Content of Dark Matter Halos in Legacy Surveys Imaging
 ===================================================================

+I have some notes about why I made some changes.
+They are [here](https://github.com/Christopher-Bradshaw/DECALS_selection) but this is a private repo.
+Let me know if you want them.

 The `DESI Legacy Imaging Surveys`_ have delivered deep *grz* optical imaging and unWISE *W1* and *W2* mid-infrared imaging of over 20,000 sq. deg of the extragalactic sky.